 Requirements for dredging differ based on the nature of the waterway.
-Sometimes dredging is done only once to create a harbor or terminal berth in an open body of water.
-Other times it is needed regularly, such as in a river where silt is deposited every spring.
+Sometimes dredging is done only once to create a harbour or terminal berth in an open body of water, such as Burrard Inlet.
+At other times it is needed regularly, such as in the Fraser River where silt is deposited every spring when the snow melts.

 To help us fulfill our mandate to safely enable Canada’s trade through the Port of Vancouver, we lead an annual maintenance dredging program that focuses on the south arm of the Fraser River.
 As part of this program, we look at repurposing dredged materials for industrial use, environmental mitigation, and land creation and exchange—which helps ensure dredged materials are being used as a resource rather than becoming waste.